Community and Separate Property in Phoenix

 While the laws does not require a couple to divide property and debts straight down the middle, it does have to be as close to equal as fair to both parties.
 If the couple cannot come up with a mutual agreement on how it will be, they can ask the court to do it for them.
 When there is a significant amount of property and debts, it is important for both spouses to consult with a lawyer before finalizing an agreement or going before the court to make sure that their rights are protected.

 It is important to note that Arizona courts will consider all property to be community property by default.
-As noted on the website of the Law Offices of Daniel Jensen, in order to keep what you rightfully own, you will have to produce documents proving that the property in question is separate, i.e. inherited or gifted.
+In order to keep what you rightfully own, you will have to produce documents proving that the property in question is separate, i.e. inherited or gifted.
 This can get complicated when separate property becomes commingled with community property, such as depositing the proceeds of the sale of a separate property i.e. ancestral home into the marital account.
 A mortgaged house that was originally owned by one spouse can become partially community property if both spouses contribute to mortgage payments.